mercmobily/ryver/README.md

 * The name of the "previous" page
 * An array with all the available pages, where each element has a page number, a page name, and a flag set to `true` if the page in the pager is the same as the displayed one

-Luckily, all of this information is made available by the `pager` plugin to every single page, through the followng variables:
+Luckily, all of this information is made available by the `pager` plugin to every single page, through the followng variables (in `info.pagerData`):

 * `pageNumber`
 * `totalPages`